rkp8/AIMCodeBase2/README.md

    -Also prints the number of vehicles coming from a lane and going to each lane at each time step (this will be used to dynamically route traffic)

-   -Attempted to implement Dynamic Policy to reduce Congestion
+   -Attempted to implement Dynamic Policy to reduce Congestion (Not yet working)

-   -New method to filter out reservation requests which are not coming from a currently congested lane
+   -New method to reject reservation requests that are not coming in from a currently congested lane
 <br>